gdrapp/hass-addons/amazon-s3-backup/DOCS.md

 ### Option: `upload_missing_files`
 Upload files to S3 that exist in the Home Assistant backup directory but not in S3.
 The addon checks for a matching file name and file size.
 If the file size differs, the addon will assume the file on S3 is corrupt and upload the file again.

+### Option: `keep_local_snapshots`
+Number of local snapshots to keep.
+Snapshots are pruned after a successful snapshot upload to S3.

 ## Support